Oleksandr-Zhabenko/end-of-exe/README.md

  Devotion
  ========

-P.S.: the author would like to devote this project to support the [Foundation Gastrostars](https://gastrostars.nl).
+The author would like to devote this project to support the [Foundation Gastrostars](https://gastrostars.nl).

 The foundation founder is [Emma Kok](https://www.emmakok.nl).

+On the 05/01/2024 Emma starts a world tour with [André Rieu and Johann Strauss Orchestra](https://www.andrerieu.com).

 Besides, you can support Ukraine and Ukrainian people.